How to spend 48 hours in Newcastle, Australia

 Evening

 Wait until you’re good and hungry, then get yourself over to Rustica.
 This place has the coolest fit-out, with these amazing lanterns coming out of the ceiling like jagged shards of crystal.
-The menu here offers a range of Mediterranean options that will have your mind splitting in two, trying to decide what to get.
+The menu here offers a range of Mediterranean options that will have your mind split in two, trying to decide what to get.
 The tapas are fantastic, honestly, just so good!
-We split three tapas and small plates, with a regional plate and dessert added on for good measure.
+I split three tapas and small plates, with a regional plate and dessert added on for good measure.
 The highlights were undoubtedly the incredible gnocchi (I’m still dreaming about it) and the insanely good chocolate fondant that, you guys, totally exploded with oozy, gooey chocolate when attacked with a spoon.

 Pro Tip: It doesn’t take very long to get anywhere as everything’s close by, which makes getting around very easy and convenient